Do AKC Titles Mean Better Genetics

 At an AKC event I recently watched a judge award points to a poor specimen.
 The judge was later asked what he thought of the dogs in the breed today and his answer is as baffling as one can be.
 He said, “I don’t like

 them, it's not the breed we knew.
-They are too long.” and yet before him in the ring was a dead-on, square specimen as described in the standard and he passed
+They are too long.” and yet before him in the ring was a dead-on, square specimen as described in the standard and he passed this animal over.

 The Doberman Pinscher standard is very clear in calling for a SQUARE dog.
 You’d expect an AKC Judge who has been involved in the sport of purebred dogs since childhood to develop a keen eye.
 He has owned, bred, and shown multiple Best in Show and specialty-winning dogs in several breeds.
 You’d expect this judge to thoroughly know the standard of the dogs in his ring.